Jericho1060/du-storage-monitoring/README.md

 By rightclicking on the board, advanced, edit lua parameters, you can customize these options:

+- `useDatabankValues`: if checked and if values were saved in databank, parmaters will be loaded from the databank, if not, following ones will be used
 - `containerMonitoringPrefix_screen1`: the prefix value to add to each containers that should be monitored and display on the 1st screen.
 Default to `MONIT_`, you must keep the `_` in that option
 - `containerMonitoringPrefix_screen2`: the prefix value to add to each containers that should be monitored and display on the 2nd screen.
 Default to `s2_`, you must keep the `_` in that option
 - `containerMonitoringPrefix_screen3`: the prefix value to add to each containers that should be monitored and display on the 3rd screen.
 Default to `s3_`, you must keep the `_` in that option